 Why Use a Shipping Container to Store Lab Equipment

-A converted shipping container is a perfect place to store your lab equipment as it satisfies all of the criteria that you have.
-Shipping containers have been crafted to be perfect for storing and moving their cargo safely.
+A converted container is a perfect place to store your lab equipment as it satisfies all of the criteria that you have.
+Our units have been crafted to be perfect for storing and moving their cargo safely.
 This means that not only can you house your lab equipment there, you can also move it between sites or within a site safely and securely if you need to.

 Robust and Protective